Preparing for a Major Shift in Export Control Policy

 Here, we break down what business leaders need to know now, covering the rule’s implications, licensing regime, enforcement risk, and best practices to establish effective and sustainable controls.

-What Is the Proposed BIS 50 Percent Rule/Affiliates Rule?
+What Is the BIS 50 Percent Rule/Affiliates Rule?

 Why BIS Is Making the Change